America's Favorite Marketplace for Less-Than-Perfect Cars!

 Who Buys Cars With Blown Engines?

-When it comes down to selling your vehicle with a blown engine, you have a few options.
+When it comes down to selling your unwanted car with a blown engine, you have a few options.
 However, which option you choose depends on your needs:

 1. Junkyard/Scrap Yard: Faster sale.
 Lower payout.